 Even though I made this for Tootie’s first birthday party, I’m going to keep it hanging in her room now (not how it’s pictured in this post).
 Isn’t it cute?

 The great thing about this project is also that you can make it to say anything for any occasion.
 Holiday garland?
 Sure.
 Retirement party?
 Also great.
 Just want some cheap and easy handmade nursery decor?
 Bingo.
 All you need is a bit of time, the free letter patterns linked below, and a few supplies.

 (This post contains affiliate links.
 You can read more about that here.)

 - Letter patterns and paper scissors (download here and print each letter you need one one standard 8.5 x 11 printer paper page)

 - Fabric scissors or rotary cutter

-And here are the steps for my DIY felt and wood bead name garland.
+And here are the steps for how to make a felt name garland!

 Step 4: Trim the ends of the twine and tie each end into a loop for easy hanging.
 Enjoy 🙂

 For more projects for kids, check out my DIY dollhouse bookcase, my water play table build plans, my modern kids table and chairs, my custom picture book for babies, my DIY unicorn bookends, and my kids workbench build!